Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab2.md

   - name: Logistics
   - name: Setup
   - name: Free Oscillation
-  - name: Theory
-  - name: Data Analysis
+  - name: Driven Oscillations
-  - name: Narrative
+  - name: Report
 ---

 In this lab, you will use an asymmetric rotating disk to explore the non-linear phase plane.